infominer33/infominer33.github.io/_pages/web-work/notes-on-github-pages.md

 Every other repository you own can also be made into its own web-page, that will published off of your user page, with the same name following your domain.
 So if you have a repository called, `/Dynomite` and you go into settings select pages to publish from the master branch, then that page will be found at `https://awesomesauce.github.io/Dynomite`.

 so [github.com/infominer33/DIDecentralized](https://github.com/infominer33/DIDecentralized) is published at [infominer.id/DIDecentralized](https://infominer.id/DIDecentralized), because I have a custom domain.
-Otherwise it would be found at, [infominer33.github.io/DIDecentralized](https://infominer.id/DIDecentralized).
+But it can still be found at, [infominer33.github.io/DIDecentralized](https://infominer.id/DIDecentralized).

 ## Getting Started